 Peach jam is my absolute, absolute favorite.
 But I always imagined making jam meant slaving over a stove with bushels of fruit and boiling canning jars.
 You know, like the old days of jam making.
 Nope!

 This recipe is easier than making dinner on a crazy Wednesday night.
 In fact, I think it’s gonna be a PB&J night, so that’s settled.

-And ginger has so many health benefits it’s hard for me not to throw it in every boiling pot.
-This root is anti-inflammatory, it helps with colds (preparing for the fall season already), and it’s even said to be an aphrodisiac.
+Ginger has so many health benefits – it’s actually considered one of the healthiest spices – so it’s hard for me not to throw it in every boiling pot.
+This root is anti-inflammatory, it helps with colds (you can never be too prepared for flu season), and it’s even said to be an aphrodisiac.

 - 6 large peaches

 - 1 cup sugar add more sugar to taste

 - 1/4 tsp salt

 - Place the peaches in a large pot of boiling water for 1 minute; then rinse in cold water and peel.
 Remove the pits and cut into wedges.
 Transfer to a food processor and pulse until coarsely chopped.

 - In a medium saucepan, combine the peaches, sugar, ginger, lemon and salt.
 Let simmer over medium heat, stirring occasionally until thickened, about 30 minutes.